we shall permit them even sin. They are weak and helpless and like children

 (the goal of most Greek philosophers but an irrelevance to consumer-societies)

-could be attained only by fighting hypocrisy, greed and corruption
+could be attained only by fighting hypocrisy, greed, luxury and

 for an honest personality.
 He would have agreed with Khayyám